 On Flat, Featureless, and Shallow Lakes and Ponds

 Try jigging a foot or so off the bottom.
-You just might see a mob of crappie appear from nowhere!
+You just might see a mob of crappie appear out of nowhere!

 On Ponds and Lakes with Structure and Varying Depth

-As a rule of thumb, white crappie will cluster in open water near a drop off, black crappie in or around live weed beds, and both species sometimes in deep water near the bottom.
+As a rule of thumb, white crappie will cluster in open water near a drop-off, while black crappie will hover in or around live weed beds.
+Both species can sometimes be found in deep water near the bottom.
 You can take advantage of these variations by carefully studying a contour map.
 Select the most likely spots, carving a larger lake into manageable portions.
 Locate similar features, and auger enough holes to give you options.

-Once you find a school, remember, others will be holding over similar structure at the same depth.
+Once you find a school, remember, others will be holding over similar structures at the same depth.

 Crappie can be voracious predators, and when they turn on, get ready!
-Jig selection is another question that can be answered in part by your knowledge of the specie your fishing.
-All the jigs we detail below will work on both species, but black crappie are more likely to take the ones that mimic insects and larvae; white crappie, by contrast, are a bit more likely to hit anything that looks and moves like a minnow.
+Jig selection is another question that can be answered in part by your knowledge of the species you’re fishing.
+All the jigs we detail below will work on both species, but black crappie are more likely to take the ones that mimic insects and larvae.
+White crappie, by contrast, are a bit more likely to hit anything that looks and moves like a minnow.

 Small jig heads are essential crappie tackle, and we like to have a variety of colors on hand.
-1/16 and 1/32 ounce heads are ideal–you need to keep them small, especially in winter.
-Eale Claw’s jig heads are a popular choice on the ice, and they come in a great range of colors.
+1/16 and 1/32 ounce heads are ideal.
+You need to keep them small, especially in winter.
+Eagle Claw’s jig heads are a popular choice on the ice, and they come in a great range of colors.

 Sweetening a jig is always a good idea, and if you want to work with a soft bait rather than live options, Berkley’s Honey Worms are a fantastic option.
-Just 1 inch long, these scent and flavor impregnated faux-larvae are a fishing staple.
+Just one inch long, these faux-larvae, saturated in scent and flavor, are a fishing staple.

 White crappie love minnows, and if you’re having trouble finding live bait of the right size–tiny!–Berkley’s got you covered.
 Just 2 inches long, these shad-imitating soft baits feature a tail that wriggles to provoke a strike.

 Always an excellent choice for crappie, everything from minnows to worms to insects can be used to sweeten a jig.
-Make your choice based on the specie you’re chasing.
+Make your choice based on the species you’re chasing.

-Crappie are one of my favorite fish to catch, and their propensity to school means that once you get into them, you’re rod will be on fire for quite some time!
+Crappie are one of my favorite fish to catch, and their propensity to school means that once you get into them, your rod will be on fire for quite some time!

-Armed with the specie-specific know-how you need, if you study your nearby ponds and lakes, drill a variety of holes, arm yourself with tiny jigs, and follow these tips and tricks, you’ll have hours of fun pulling these tasty meals onto the ice.
+Study your nearby ponds and lakes, drill a variety of holes, arm yourself with tiny jigs, and follow these tips and tricks.
+Armed with the specie-specific know-how you need, you’ll have hours of fun pulling these tasty meals onto the ice.